jhpyle/docassemble/_docs/config.md

 interview logic, where the identity of the current user is known and there is a specific session in a specific interview.
 Those circumstances are not present in the context of a custom API endpoint.

+If you want tasks to be directed to a particular queue, you can alter the celery `task_routes` configuration by specifying `celery task routes`.

+{% highlight yaml %}
+celery task routes:
+  docassemble.mypackage.myfunc:
+    queue: single
+{% endhighlight %}

+This will cause all tasks of the `docassemble.mypackage.myfunc` function to be directed to the `single` queue.

 ## <a name="config from"></a>Importing configuration directives